How Victims are Affected by Abuse

 (I use "she" throughout this article but it applies to male victims as well)

 Contrary to popular misconceptions, Post-Traumatic Stress Disorder (PTSD) and Acute Stress Disorder (or Reaction) are not typical responses to prolonged abuse.
 They are the outcomes of sudden exposure to severe or extreme stressors (stressful events).
-Some victims whose life or body have been directly and unequivocally threatened by an abuser react by developing these syndromes.
+Yet, some victims whose life or body have been directly and unequivocally threatened by an abuser react by developing these syndromes.
 PTSD is, therefore, typically associated with the aftermath of physical and sexual abuse in both children and adults.

 One's (or someone else's) looming death, violation, personal injury, or powerful pain are sufficient to provoke the behaviours, cognitions, and emotions that together are known as PTSD.
 Even learning about such mishaps may be enough to trigger massive anxiety responses.